 • procedures for making changes to the terms and specifications (“change -orders”); rights of the parties to make ship modifications and allocation of responsibility if regulatory changes mandate such modifications; intellectual property rights and licenses; warranties and remedies; physical and document delivery and closing requirements; builder’s warranty against defects;

-Vast majority of ship building contracts provide for the buyer to pay the shipyard through progress payments made over time with the last payment usually due at delivery.
+The vast majority of shipbuilding contracts provide for the buyer to pay the shipyard through progress payments made over time with the last payment usually due at delivery.
 There is considerable variation in the timing of progress payments although it is typical for significant payments to be clue based upon construction milestones, such as first steel cutting and keel laying.